Write-in candidate: Contrast from a blank ballot election system

 The term "write-in candidate" is used in elections in which names of candidates or parties are preprinted on a paper ballot or displayed on an electronic voting machine.
 The term is not generally used in elections in which all ballots are blank and thus all voters must write in the names of their preferred candidates.
 Blank ballot election systems reduce the cost of printing the ballots, but increase the complexity of casting and counting votes.

 Such systems are used in Japan, and were used in the past in the French Second Republic and in elections in the Philippines from World War II until the 2010 general election.
+Unusually, this system was also used in Canada for the 2025 Battle River—Crowfoot federal by-election, due to over 200 candidates having been nominated; the election had been targeted by the Longest Ballot Committee, whose previous efforts had resulted in unwieldy preprinted ballots with as many as 91 candidates.

 Some systems use a semi-blank ballot, such as Finland, where the voter must fill in a candidate's given number or letter from a separate ballot, but where there is a clear-cut arrangement with a circle or box with a description of how to vote for a given candidate.
 Blank-ballot systems typically require candidates to be nominated in advance.

 United States

 The requirements to appear on the general election ballot as an independent candidate or to have write-in votes counted vary by state and by political office sought.

-Forty-one states and the District of Columbia allow write-in votes on their ballots, including for president; Arkansas, New Mexico and South Carolina allow write-in candidates for some offices but not for president; Mississippi allows write-in votes only to substitute a candidate listed on the ballot who was removed, withdrew or died; Hawaii, Louisiana, Nevada, Oklahoma and South Dakota do not allow any write-in votes.
+As of 2024, 40 states and the District of Columbia allow write-in votes on their ballots, including for president; Alaska, New Mexico and South Carolina allow write-in candidates for some offices but not for president; Mississippi allows write-in votes only to substitute a candidate listed on the ballot who was removed, withdrew or died; Arkansas, Hawaii, Louisiana, Nevada, Oklahoma and South Dakota do not allow any write-in votes.
 Most of the jurisdictions allowing write-in votes require that the write-in candidates register by a certain date for their votes to be counted.
 Typically this registration consists only of a declaration of candidacy, but some states also require signatures of a certain number of voters, additional paperwork or fees.
 The deadline to register as a write-in candidate is usually later than to petition to be listed on the ballot.